gregpalmr/alluxio-spark-eks/alluxio/README.md

 ### g.
 Run Alluxio CLI commands

+You can start a shell session in a worker node with the command:

+     $ kubectl exec -ti --namespace alluxio --container alluxio-worker alluxio-worker-6bwkw -- /bin/bash

+And you can view the worker node log files using the commands:

+     $ cd /opt/alluxio/logs/
+     $ vi worker.log

-You can run Alluxio CLI commands from within the Alluxio master pods.
-Use the following kubectl command to open a shell session in on e of the Alluxio master pods:
+You can start a shell session in a master node with the command:

      $ kubectl exec -ti --namespace alluxio --container alluxio-master alluxio-master-0 -- /bin/bash

+And you can view the master node log files using the commands:

+     $ cd /opt/alluxio/logs/
+     $ vi worker.log

-To view the Alluxio properties that were configured for the Alluxio master process, use the command:
+In the master node shell, you can view the Alluxio properties that were configured for the Alluxio master process, use the command:

      $ ps -ef | grep alluxio